hirememorey/nba-lineup-optimizer/README.md

 This project implements the methodology from the research paper "Algorithmic NBA Player Acquisition" by Brill, Hughes, and Waldbaum.
 It uses a data-driven approach to NBA player acquisition and lineup optimization, prioritizing team **fit** over individual skill alone.

-**Vision**: A fan-friendly tool that helps NBA fans understand which players would fit best on their favorite teams.
+**Vision**: A fan-friendly tool that helps NBA fans understand which players would fit best on their favorite teams, with the ultimate goal of evolving into a predictive engine for General Managers to make data-driven roster decisions.

 ---